inscopix/inscopix-cnmfe/README.md

 For those interested in contributing to this project, please consult our documentation for developers [here](docs/developers.md).

 ## Project Team
-This project was led by Bruno Boivin, Nosheen Adil,and Shay Neufeld in the Inscopix Data Products & Analytics Group, with many others across the company contributing along the way.
+This project was led by Bruno Boivin, Nosheen Adil, and Shay Neufeld in the Inscopix Data Products & Analytics Group, with many others across the company contributing along the way.

 Developers:
 - Bruno Boivin, Data Engineer